Gabriella439/slides/evangelism/marketing.md

 * Litter the ecosystem with half-baked projects

-  🧐: I can write the documentation later.
-Better yet, someone else can
+  🧐: I can write the documentation later

 * Spread yourself thin